Sathya Sai Sanctuary Header

 Harness sores are rarely found these days but it is not uncommon to find a donkey or pony with rope burns or wounds on the face from having too tight a halter or headcollar left on permanently.
 On a young animal that is still growing this can prove disastrous.

-To Adopt-a-Donkey/Pony
+To Sponsor-a-Donkey/Pony

 Please send your details, along with your donation, to this address: